Columbia College | Columbia Engineering

 I want to major in economics.
 What should I take?

-A sample schedule may include: Principles of Economics and Calculus I or Calculus III.
+A sample schedule for your first semester may include Principles of Economics and Calculus I or Calculus III.

 Weight: